TrynkaLab/tglow-core/README.md

 writer.write_stack(stack, iq)
 ```

-# Notes and migration to BioIO
-- This package currently wraps `aicsimageio`.
-As that project has been superseded by newer tooling, consider migrating to `bioio` or equivalent in future releases.

 # Known issues
 There is a known issue with BaSiCpy (https://github.com/peng-lab/BaSiCPy/issues/162).
 This requires using specific, older versions of `hyperactive` and `gradient-free-optimizers`, which can in turn require an older `pandas` version.
-The same goes for `aicsimageio`.
-The dependency chain can be inconvenient; I'll update this project and migrate to BioIO libraries as newer releases become available.
+The dependency chain can be inconvenient.

 # Acknowledgements
 - Martin Prete: initial XML parsing code adapted for this project